-35. Uniform and Dress
+32. Uniform and Dress

-There is a great deal of pressure on students and Mulberry Stepney Green School believes that its uniform and dress policy supports all students feeling equal and develops self-esteem.
+There is a great deal of pressure on students and Stepney Green School believes that its uniform and dress policy supports all students feeling equal and develops self-esteem.
 If a student arrives in school with incorrect uniform, they may also be sent home to change into the correct dress.
-Trainers are only to be worn for PE unless we are provided with a doctor's certificate giving a medical explanation.
-Sixth Form students must follow the dress code, if they are not properly dressed for school they will be required to go home to change.
-Parents will be phoned to inform them of this.
+Trainers are only to be worn for PE unless we are provided with a doctor's certificate giving a medical explanation

-36. Hair.
+33. Hair.

 Students are not allowed dyed, or multi-coloured hair or styles that are offensive.
-This guidance does not apply to Sixth Form students

-37. Jewellery.
+34. Jewellery.

 No jewellery may be worn in school with the exception of a watch (which is not a SMART watch) and a pair of gold or silver plain studs.
-This guidance does not apply to Sixth Form students.

-38. Mobile phones and SMART watches
+35. Mobile phones and SMART watches